 As we build this dynamic and revolutionary model, the role of the UMTPG on this Board is to provide direct insight and advisement from the perspective of independent operators and established providers.
 As I have shared with the Board, it is the providers who are, in my opinion, being neglected in this evolving transportation food chain.

 One of many key elements that is going to experience change as a result of the Board’s innovation and implementation is the broker system.
 Through the experiences of providers from around the country, the Board firmly understands the dysfunction of this corrupt broker system.
 Although it will take time, I am confident that such a system, in it’s current form, is going to change.

 Although the Board is developing key strategies targeting each state and across the country, it is necessary for providers to literally begin laying the ground work at the local level.

-As we saw in Wisconsin in 2012, when Logisticare crawled out of the state before the term of their Medicaid contract, great things can happen when providers unite and support our collective industry.
+As we saw in Wisconsin in 2012 when Logisticare crawled out of the state before the term of their contract or in California in 2016 when we blocked MTM, great things can happen when providers unite and support our collective industry.
 In response to the overwhelming number of emails we continue to receive from providers across the country, the UMTPG is initiating a collection of key providers who we believe can serve as key assets in moving such revolutionary change forward.